dreangine/voting-lib/README.md

 # voting-lib

 A library to manage voting systems, having its own voting rules and options while giving its consumer the choice on how to store the data and manage user security.
+No dependencies.

 ## Objectives